Church of St. John the Baptist, Parnell: Local community

-The church is situated in Parnell, an inner suburb of Auckland, and is close to other buildings with heritage status including Ewelme Cottage, Kinder House, St Stephens Chapel and St Mary’s Church formerly known as the St Mary's Cathedral, Auckland.
+The church is situated in Parnell, an inner suburb of Auckland, and is close to other buildings with heritage status, including Ewelme Cottage, Kinder House, St Stephens Chapel and St Mary’s Church formerly known as the St Mary's Cathedral, Auckland.

-In 1986, one historian with regard to the place of the church within Parnell concluded "[that] aggiornamento has been accomplished without the usual recourse to an apparatus of lay councils and conferences; nor the voices of theological liberalism and neo-Modernism and politicising much heard in the precincts."

-On 12 June 2011, the church celebrated its 150th anniversary and the Parish priest Monsignor Kevin Hackett said he had seen many changes with major repairs and renovations of the building over the years and the church was still an important part of the Parnell community "[and] There wouldn't be too many times you come in and no one's there."
+In 1986, one historian in regard to the place of the church within Parnell concluded "[that] aggiornamento has been accomplished without the usual recourse to an apparatus of lay councils and conferences; nor the voices of theological liberalism and neo-Modernism and politicising much heard in the precincts".
+On 12 June 2011, the church celebrated its 150th anniversary and the Parish priest Monsignor Kevin Hackett said he had seen many changes with major repairs and renovations of the building over the years and the church was still an important part of the Parnell community concluding "There wouldn't be too many times you come in and no one's there."

 Under the legal name of St John the Baptist of Parnell Ecclesiastical Goods Trust, the church was registered as a New Zealand Charity on 30 June 2008.

 Developments of buildings within the Parnell area have been problematic at times for the church.
 In 2009, a local group put a proposal to the Council to allow the demolition of a two-story building and construction of one that "would be four storeys high with shops, offices, a cafe and basement car parking for 86 vehicles", and the Parish priest Monsignor Kevin Hackett expressed his concerns about the church being completely shaded in winter, the extra traffic in the small side road and the potential for the site to be destabilised and cause a slip.
 However while the application was dropped by the Council because of the number of submissions against it, a revised application was considered in 2011.
 Hackett said that because the developers had not informed the community of its new plans, the church was "not very impressed at all...Last time we went through the process and aired our views.
-This is all back door stuff."
+This is all back door stuff".

-However, the church does feature in the Council's 2019 30-year plan for Parnell, a suburb which the plan says "has been fortunate to have retained many heritage buildings from a range of eras and styles including the Holy Trinity Cathedral, the Jubilee Building, St John the Baptist historic church...[and]...these much-loved buildings and facilities are among the many 'hearts' of Parnell."
-The plan notes in the forward that: "Looking to the future we want to protect and celebrate Parnell’s historic heritage and express its Māori history", and this is reflected in Objective 5 of the plan to: "Respect, recognise and protect Parnell's historic and cultural heritage and character."
+However, the church does feature in the Council's 2019 30-year plan for Parnell, a suburb which the plan says "has been fortunate to have retained many heritage buildings from a range of eras and styles including the Holy Trinity Cathedral, the Jubilee Building, St John the Baptist historic church...[and]...these much-loved buildings and facilities are among the many 'hearts' of Parnell".
+The plan noted in the forward that: "Looking to the future we want to protect and celebrate Parnell’s historic heritage and express its Māori history", and this is reflected in Objective 5 of the plan to: "Respect, recognise and protect Parnell's historic and cultural heritage and character."